kuromakes/clan-app/README.md

 9. Repeat steps 1-8, but name it "{{YOUR_CLAN_NAME - Prod}}" and enter your **domain name** under Origin Header

 ## Setting up our Google Sheets "Database"
 This app runs without a formal back end for accessibility and simplicity.
-Instead of running a more traditional back end, we can use Google Sheets, for free!
+Instead of running a more traditional back end, we can use Google Sheets for free!

-This part involves a lot of small details, so read thoroughly and carefully follow the steps.
+This part involves a lot of small details, so read thoroughly and follow the steps carefully.

 1. Sign into your clan Google account and go to [Google Sheets](https://sheets.google.com).
 2. Give your document a name, like "{{YOUR_CLAN_NAME}} Applications"